 Adoption is the legal process by which an Order of the Court creates a new parent-child relationship, and confers parental rights and responsibilities on the adopter.
 The new relationship effectively replaces the relationship which previously existed in law between the child and their natural parent or parents.

-With Lynsey Brown, our Adoption Lawyer, and our specialist family team working on a range of family matters, we recognise through experience that all matters are different.
+With Amanda Masson our Adoption Lawyer, and our specialist family team working on a range of family law matters, we recognise through experience that all matters are different.
 We are problem solvers on hand to assist and guide you through the legal process to reach your end goal, by putting your needs at the heart of everything we do to deliver a stress-free as possible experience.

 In order to be eligible to apply for an adoption Order in Scotland, you must meet certain criteria at the outset.
-You should take advice from a lawyer experienced in adoption cases to discuss your eligibility in detail, however, the criteria include:
+You should take advice from an experienced family lawyer who specialises in adoption cases to discuss your eligibility in detail, however, the criteria include: